nicjohnson145/godot/README.md

 | build-location | Where to place the rendered config files to symlink against | No | `~/.config/godot/rendered` |
 | package-manager | The package manager to use when installing system packages (currently only supports `apt` & `brew`) | No | OS specific |
 | vault-config | All Hashicorp Vault related configurations.
 See the section on Vault for details | No | - |

+### Godot Config / Dotfiles Layout

+Godot expects a certain layout in your dotfiles repo, namely:

+* A `config.yaml` file at the root of the repo
+* A folder named `templates` containing any `type: config-file` templates required

 The `config.yaml` is the actual configuration of what packages, config files, etc you want installed.
 An example configuration is given below to get you started